-- 1. Open the file [app_dir]\providers\print\win\print-provider.conf in a text editor such as Notepad. - 2.
+- 1. On the computer system running the print provider component open the file [app_dir]\providers\print\win\print-provider.conf in a text editor such as Notepad. - 2.
 Locate the line IgnorePrinters= and enter the full name of the printer on the right-hand-side of the equals line.
 For example: